 Myth #1.
 A good translation sticks to the original but gives the impression of having been written in the target language

 Kató Lomb, a well-known Hungarian translator, polyglot and writer, argues in her book “How I Learn Languages” that a high-quality translation “evokes the same associations that the original intended to evoke.”
 She wrote about an amusing incident in her book.
 She was working as an interpreter at a banquet arranged for a Japanese official.
 In an effort to earn sympathy, the foreign guest stated that his solidarity with the workers started in early childhood, when he had to eat crab for dinner every evening.
 To have translated this literally would have been a blunder.
 What workers ate on weekdays in Japan was an expensive delicacy in Hungary at that time.
 Kató found the best solution to the issue.
 She substituted crabs with roux soup when interpreting his words.
 This flexibility would have been impossible if she had stuck to the original.

 Myth #2.
 Good translators can proofread and edit their writings

 Skilled translators are key professionals who produce high-quality text.
-But the ISO 17000 standard clearly states that the translation process should include editing and proofreading.
+But the ISO 17000 standard suggests that the translation process should include editing and if necessary proofreading.
 These tasks are best provided by separate specialists within a project.
 Editors review the writing objectively.
 Translators can become too attached to their work and not have enough courage to change some part of the text.
 While editing a document, a specialist will pay attention to wording, consistency, terminology, and style.
 A proofreader provides a final product, polishing the writing and correcting any spelling, grammar and punctuation errors.
 All these professionals together ensure accurate, clear and correct text.

 Myth #3.
 Native speakers can easily be turned into translators